goodgodgd/docker-vo-bench/README.md

 ## 6. Evaluate Results

 Once you executed `run_all.sh`, there would be hundreds of pose files in `$PROJECT/output/pose` where `PROJECT` was defined in `docker_run.sh`.
 Evaluation scripts are placed in `./tools`.
-There are five steps to evaluate the results.
+There are four steps to evaluate the results.

 ### 6.1.
 Define paths